 Unfortunately, the giant eucalyptus tree that used to shade our entire backyard died this year.
 Now our baby fig trees suffer from direct sunlight.
 Taking advice from experienced Tucson gardeners, I've concocted shade contraptions out of tomato cages and some recycled shade mesh.
 No need to shade or water our native trees.
 Our desert hackberry, acacia, mesquite, and palo verde are thriving this summer with no additional city water.
 Yeah!
 The lesson from this is to plant native trees or heritage fruit trees that can take the summer heat!

 One of our most helpful low-water gardening methods was inspired by early inhabitants in tune with their desert surroundings.

-NOTE: It’s even better to water them after it cools off in the evening so the water won't evaporate in the heat of the day.
+NOTE: If it's windy, it's best to water plants in the early morning.
+Otherwise, water them after it cools off in the evening so the water won't evaporate in the heat of the day.

 Nourishing the soil with compost, covering it with a thin layer of mulch and watering it with rainwater are desert gardening basics.
 To save water and have a healthy plant or tree, it's important to know how much water they require.
 Likewise, it's important to sow the right plant in the right season.
 Another tried and true technique is to plant short-season crops after the monsoons and use added rainwater to grow fast-growing favorites.

 Sadly, it’s been a while since it’s rained in our yard.
 And the rainwater we collected in our water barrels is long gone.
 So I’ve had to resort to using more city water than I want to this summer.
 To offset that extra water use, I look for other ways to conserve water.
 Instead of a full shower, I often take what Nana called a “spit bath” or sponge bath and then pour that water onto plants!